aysucengiz/CENG795/blogs/blogblogblogblog.md

   <figcaption></figcaption>
 </p>

 Probably if you squint.
-Anyways let's fix it.
-Good thing is we know that our checkerboard class works flawlessly.
-So the problem is not with using world coordinates but simply with perlinNoise.

-Turns out I forgot to initialize the perlin noise function which randomizes the P array.
+Anyways turns out I forgot to initialize the perlin noise function which randomizes the P array.
 Also, I forgot to call my convertNoise function.

 <p align="center">